pmarci22/Hataridonaplo-C/README.md

 - Saving the database to a file and reloading it

 ## Telepítés (Installation)
-A projekt telepítéséhez klónozd a git-et:
+A projekt telepítéséhez klónozd a repositoryt:

 git clone https://github.com/pmarci22/Hataridonaplo-C